- What is the purpose of using a fining agent?

 - Conducting and assessing a laboratory trial One mL of the 10% w/v stock solution added to 100 mL of juice/wine represents an addition rate of 1000 mg/L.Typical ranges to evaluate red wines are 300 to 600 mg/L. To calculate addition rates, access the AWRI Fining Trial Calculator.
 The appropriate rate is determined by sensory evaluation.
 As a guide, the number of egg whites added to 225 L of wine can vary from 2 to 8.

-- Addition in the cellar The temperature of the wine should be about 10°C. Combine the required number of egg whites in a suitable size beaker, add 10 times the weight of distilled water adjusted to pH 7 and containing 0.5 % potassium chloride and stir gently.
+- Addition in the cellar The temperature of the wine should be about 10°C. Combine the required number of egg whites in a suitable size beaker, add 10 times the weight of distilled water adjusted to pH 7 and stir gently.
+Note that potassium chloride is not an allowed additive and thus cannot be used in the preparation in the cellar.
 Add this mixture slowly and with thorough but gentle mixing to the wine.
 Allow about a week for settling, then rack or earth filter.
 A small amount of foam might appear on the top of the wine which can be skimmed off or gently stirred into the wine.

 Casein is the principal protein in milk.
 It is used mainly for fining white wine and Sherries to reduce the level of phenolic compounds associated with bitterness and browning.
 It is softer than gelatine or isinglass but has limited clarifying action.
 Several types of casein fining agents are available including casein, potassium caseinate, mixtures of potassium caseinate with bentonite/silica and skim milk.
 The most commonly used casein fining agent is potassium caseinate.